Hybrid IT is not just a transitional strategy. Discover the value it can bring to your organization

-Over half of organizations feel that a hybrid IT infrastructure contributes to cost savings in their organizations.
-Conversely, according to IBM, a recent analysis of how businesses use both virtualization and public cloud revealed that some IT decision makers are actually dissuaded from hybrid IT due to cost hesitation.
-These kind of hesitations are misguided, though; a properly designed hybrid infrastructure can generate return on an upfront investment expeditiously.
+Over half of organizations feel that hybrid IT saves them money.
+Conversely, according to IBM, a recent analysis of how businesses use both virtualization and public cloud revealed that some IT decision makers are actually dissuaded from hybrid IT because they're concerned about the costs.
+These hesitations are misguided, though; a properly designed hybrid infrastructure can generate return on an upfront investment quickly.
 Organizations using hybrid IT are 38% more likely to achieve a decrease in IT expenditure overall.

 48% of ITDMs think that public cloud is the best infrastructure choice for saving money.
 29% believe that an on-premise environment is best.
-Ultimately, cloud, on-premise or colocated environments could theoretically bring cost savings.
+Cloud, on-premise or colo hosting could all theoretically bring cost savings.
 Budgetary end results depend on the requirements of a given organization, and their emphasis on achieving their specific technology goals versus meeting savings requirements.

-Security and compliance are also major incentives to opt for a hybrid environment, but “security” is thought of as something of a catch-all term in this context.
-Hybrid IT allows businesses to pick and choose the systems they’d like to keep on premise and those they’d like to either colocate or put into the cloud.
-The security benefit typically comes into play for the critical systems and applications that businesses prefer to keep on premise.
+Security and compliance are also major incentives to opt for a hybrid environment, but “security” is something of a catch-all term in this context.
+Hybrid IT allows businesses to pick and choose the systems they'd like to keep on premise and those they'd like to either colocate or put into the cloud.
+The security benefit typically comes into play for the critical systems they keep on premise.

-- For some IT decision makers, “security” may mean something as simple as maintaining the most control when keeping a particular IT asset on-site; add to that, some assets moved off-site may bring coinciding compliance issues.
+- For some IT decision makers, “security” may mean something as simple as maintaining the most control when keeping a particular IT asset on-site; plus, some assets moved off-site may bring coinciding compliance issues.

 - It's not necessarily about what the most secure cloud provider can offer; it's the peace of mind that comes from keeping critical applications and sensitive data within physical reach of the CIO.

-Scalability is a benefit in on-premise, colocated and cloud environments.
-Keeping part of an environment on-premise or in a colocated facility enables the ability to add resources and make changes to accommodate higher demands fairly quickly.
-Administrators remain in complete control if management duties aren’t outsourced.
+Scalability is a real benefit in on-premise, colocated and cloud environments.
+Keeping part of an environment on-premise or in a colocation center allows you to add resources and make changes to accommodate higher demands fairly quickly.
+Administrators remain in complete control if management duties aren't outsourced.

-Cloud resources are always available, and also deliver scalability in that resources are provisioned on-demand; faster than on premise, or in a colocated environment.
+Cloud resources are always available, and also deliver scalability in that resources are provisioned on-demand, and generally faster than in an on-premise or colocated environment.

 Flexibility is a hybrid benefit across the board.
-IT organizations have the power to configure the platform and resources required for the unique needs of each asset without limitations.
-Hybrid IT allows businesses to maintain legacy systems or critical applications on premise, but place other systems in a colocated or cloud environment when it makes sense.
+IT organizations have the power to configure the platform as well as the resources required for the unique needs of each asset without limitations.
+Hybrid IT solutions allow businesses to maintain legacy systems or critical applications on-premise, but place other systems in a colocated or cloud environment when it makes sense.

-Here’s the hybrid environment incentive that’s a bit of a slippery slope: the “transitioning state.”
-This is not the #1 reason to use hybrid IT by any means.
-Most organizations use hybrid IT deliberately and strategically on an ongoing basis.
-However, the possibility of using hybrid IT as a gradual path toward the cloud is not unheard of, and it works well for businesses who truly operate an infrastructure that will do fine in the cloud.
+Here's the hybrid incentive that's a bit of a slippery slope: the “transitioning state.”
+This is not the No. 1 reason to use hybrid IT by any means.
+But the possibility of using hybrid IT as a gradual path toward the cloud is not unheard of for businesses who operate an infrastructure that will do fine in the cloud.

-First off, it’s rarely possible to simply cut the cord to the internal data center.
-Applications and processes are tied to it, and they aren’t easily moved.
-It is necessary to use both on-premise and cloud services for a period of time until some level of operational transition to the cloud is complete.
+It's rarely possible to simply cut the cord to the internal data center.
+Applications and processes are tied to it, and they aren't easily moved.
+It can be necessary to use both on-premise and cloud services for a period of time until some level of transition to the cloud is complete.

 Which raises the question—who wants all of their IT systems in the cloud?
-It’s not an arrangement that works for everyone, which is why it’s not the end-all impetus for hybrid IT.
-However, small organizations who can’t afford the upfront costs of colocation are often a good fit for a total cloud environment.
+It's not an arrangement that works for everyone, but small organizations who can't afford the upfront costs of colocation are often a good fit for a total cloud environment.

-The right mix of on-premise, cloud and colocated IT can actually make life easier and more efficient.
-That mix looks different for every business, but ultimately, a hybrid environment can optimize systems per their unique requirements, ultimately accelerating the delivery of services and applications.
+The right mix of on-premise, cloud and server colocation can actually make life easier and more efficient.
+That mix looks different for every business, but ultimately, a hybrid environment can optimize systems per their unique requirements, accelerating the delivery of services and applications.

-There are some applications that just can’t run in a cloud; usually legacy applications.
-Or perhaps they could, in theory, but it would require more resources and tedious workarounds.
-These sorts of systems and applications are just easier to host in-house, while applications that are written for the cloud can run in the cloud.
+There are some applications, especially legacy ones, that just can't run in a cloud.
+Or perhaps they could, in theory, but they would require extravagant resources and tedious workarounds.
+These sorts of systems are just easier to host in-house, while applications that are written for the cloud can run in the cloud.